paris-saclay-cds/ramp-workflow/doc/contribute.rst

 Contributing
 ############

-If you would like to contribute to `ramp-workflow`_, particularly if there are `Prediction types
+You are welcome to contribute to `ramp-workflow`_, particularly if there are `Prediction types
 <https://github.com/paris-saclay-cds/ramp-workflow/tree/master/rampwf/prediction_types>`_,
 `workflows